MikeTannenbaum/digital-garden-jekyll-template/_notes/Finding topics to write about is easier when a body of notes already exists upon which ideas can grow.md

 Instead, read new materials and make note of your thoughts.
 Write about the concepts you’re interested in and put those in your note-taking system as [[Evergreen notes]].

-When you sit down to write you could, for clusters of notes and build upon your past thoughts in ways that help you [[refine your ideas over time]].
+When you sit down to write you could, for clusters of notes and build upon your past thoughts in ways that help you [[refine ideas over time]].

 > Getting something that is already written into another written piece is incomparably easier than assembling everything in your mind and then trying to retrieve it from there." —Sönke Ahrens